 Gain an interdisciplinary, applications-oriented education in the Master of Science in Environmental Science program at WSU Vancouver.
 The program is designed to enable you to analyze and understand natural ecosystems, predict environmental change, and participate in the management of environmental issues.

-Your research will be the focus of your thesis, with focused course work enabling you to develop depth in a specific academic area.
+Your research will be the focus of your thesis, with concentrated course work enabling you to delve into a specific academic area.
 Core courses will provide breadth of knowledge through study of ecology, environmental policy, applied sciences and quantitative methods.